Inseparable local uniformization: On schemes over valuation rings

-(ii) if $X$ is normal at $x$ then $f$ is \'etale at $y_i$ if and only if $n_i$ equals to the separable degree of $k(y_i)$ over $k(x)$;
+(ii) Assume that $X$ is normal at $x$.
+Then $f$ is local-\'etale at $y_i$ if and only if $n_i$ equals to the separable degree of $k(y_i)$ over $k(x)$.

+(iii) Assume that $X$ is normal in a neighborhood of $x$.
+Then $f$ is \'etale at $y_i$ if and only if $n_i$ equals to the separable degree of $k(y_i)$ over $k(x)$.

-(iii) if $X$ is normal at $x$ then $f$ is strictly \'etale at $y_i$ if and only if $n_i=1$. \end{theor} \begin{proof} Choose an integral $Y_0$ of finite type over $X$ and such that $Y$ is its partial normalization.
+(iv) Assume that $X$ is normal at $x$ (resp. in a neighborhood of $x$).
+Then $f$ is strictly local-\'etale (resp. strictly \'etale) at $y_i$ if and only if $n_i=1$. \end{theor} \begin{proof} Choose an integral $Y_0$ of finite type over $X$ and such that $Y$ is its partial normalization.
 Then $Y$ is the projective limit of finite modifications of $Y_0$ by Lemma \ref{partlem}, hence there exists a finite modification $Y'\to Y_0$ with points $y'_1\. y'_m\in Y'$ which are discrete in the fiber over $x$ and are the images of $y_1\. y_m$.
-We claim that it suffices to prove the Theorem for $Y'$ and $y'_i$'s instead of $Y$ and $y_i$'s.
-Indeed, $n_{y'_i/x}=n_{y_i/x}$ by Remark \ref{hensrem}(iii) and if $f':Y'\to X$ is \'etale at $y'_i$ and $X$ is normal at $x$ then $Y'$ is normal at $y'_i$ and therefore the partial normalization $Y\to Y'$ is an isomorphism over $y'_i$.
-Thus we can replace $Y$ with $Y'$ achieving that $f$ is of finite type.
-In particular, $f$ is integral over $x$ if and only if it is finite over $x$.
+We claim that it suffices to prove the theorem for $Y'$ and the $y'_i$'s instead of $Y$ and the $y_i$'s.
+Indeed, $n_{y'_i/x}=n_{y_i/x}$ by Remark \ref{hensrem}(iii) and if $f'{\colon}Y'\to X$ is local-\'etale at $y'_i$ and $X$ is normal at $x$ then $Y'$ is normal at $y'_i$ and therefore the partial normalization $Y\to Y'$ induces isomorphisms $\Spec(\calO_{Y,y_i})\toisom\Spec(\calO_{Y',y'_i})$.
+Similarly, if $f'$ is \'etale at $y'_i$ and $X$ is normal in a neighborhood of $x$ then $Y'$ is normal in a neighborhood of $y'_i$ and $Y\to Y'$ is a local isomorphism at $y'_i$.
+Thus, in order to prove all parts of the theorem, we can replace $Y$ with $Y'$ achieving that $f$ is of finite type.
+In particular, $f$ is integral over a neighborhood of $x$ if and only if it is finite over that neighborhood.

-To prove (i) we consider the henselization $X^h=\Spec(\calO^h_{X,x})$ with the closed point $x^h$ and the base change $f^h:Y^h\to X^h$ of $f$, and note that $f^h$ is finite if and only if $f$ is finite locally over $x$.
+To prove (i) we consider the henselization $X^h=\Spec(\calO^h_{X,x})$ with the closed point $x^h$ and the base change $f^h{\colon}Y^h\to X^h$ of $f$, and note that $f^h$ is finite if and only if $f$ is finite over a neighborhood of $x$.
 Furthermore, by \cite[$\rm IV_4$, 18.5.11(c)]{ega} any irreducible component of $Y^h$ contains at most one isolated point in the fiber $Y^h_x$ over $x^h$, hence $\sum n_i\le n$ and the equality takes place if and only if any irreducible component of $Y^h$ contains an isolated point from $Y^h_x$.
 So, it suffices to prove that $f^h$ is finite if and only if any irreducible component of $Y^h$ contains an isolated point from $Y^h_x$, but the latter is an immediate consequence of \cite[$\rm IV_4$, 18.5.11(c)]{ega}.